AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/enable-profiles.md

 ## Enable schemas for Real-time Customer Profile using Platform API

 Now, it's time to enable the `Luma CRM Schema` with the API.
-If you want to skip this exercise and just enable it in the UI, go right ahead/
+If you want to skip this exercise and just enable it in the UI, go right ahead.

 ### Get the meta:altId of the schema